nwoolls/MultiMiner/README.md

 Binary Downloads
 ----------------
-* [Windows/Mono Zip File][3]
-* [Windows Installer][11]
+Refer to the [Github releases page][12] for source code and binary downloads.

 Windows Installation
 --------------------
-1. Download and run the above installer and follow instructions
+1. Download and run the installer at the above link and follow instructions

 The installer runs without needing admin rights and does not install to Program Files so as not to be too intrusive.
 However, if you prefer you can use the zip file:

-1. Download and extract the above zip file
+1. Download and extract the zip file at the above link
 2. Launch MultiMiner.Win.exe to get started

 Mono (OS X, Linux) Installation
 -------------------------------
-1. Download and extract the above zip file
+1. Download and extract the zip file at the above link
 2. Install cgminer or bfgminer.
 For OS X, you can find packages and for doing so [here][5] and instructions for using them [here][6].
 3. Install X11.
 Under OS X you should install Xquartz available [here][7].
 4. Install the latest version of [Mono][8].